Dopamine

 Temporal difference (TD) errorEstimate of the error in the current values with respect to the Bellman equation.δt=rt+1+γv^(st+1)v^(st)\delta_t = r_{t+1} + \gamma \hat{v}(s_{t+1}) - \hat{v}(s_t)δ(t)=r(t)1τv^(s(t))+ddtv^(s(t))\delta(t) = r(t) - \frac{1}{\tau} \hat{v}(s(t)) + \frac{d}{dt} \hat{v}(s(t))

-Undiscounted TD errorSpecial case of TD error without temporal discounting.
-This version is found in Sutton and Barto's original 1981 paper and in many dopamine models.
-Not suitable for continual learning.δt=rt+1+v^(st+1)v^(st)\delta_t = r_{t+1} + \hat{v}(s_{t+1}) - \hat{v}(s_t)δ(t)=r(t)+ddtv^(s(t))\delta(t) = r(t) + \frac{d}{dt} \hat{v}(s(t))
+Undiscounted TD errorSpecial case of TD error without temporal discounting, often used as an approximation of dopamine neuron activity.
+Not suitable for continuing tasks.δt=rt+1+v^(st+1)v^(st)\delta_t = r_{t+1} + \hat{v}(s_{t+1}) - \hat{v}(s_t)δ(t)=r(t)+ddtv^(s(t))\delta(t) = r(t) + \frac{d}{dt} \hat{v}(s(t))

-Average reward TD errorType of undiscounted TD error suitable for continual learning.δt=rt+1ρ+v^(st+1)v^(st)\delta_t = r_{t+1} - \rho + \hat{v}(s_{t+1}) - \hat{v}(s_t)
+Average reward TD errorType of undiscounted TD error suitable for continuing tasks.δt=rt+1ρ+v^(st+1)v^(st)\delta_t = r_{t+1} - \rho + \hat{v}(s_{t+1}) - \hat{v}(s_t)

 Reward rateAverage reward per time step in a continuing task.ρ\rho